Edward-Wagstaffe/overthewire-bandit/level-1.md

 ---

 ## Task
-The password for the next level is stored in a file called ***readme*** located in the home directory.
+The goal of this level is to **read a file in the home directory** using basic linux commands.

 ---